 The Department of History offers programs leading to the MA and PhD in history.
-In addition to the general Graduate College requirements, the candidate for the Master of Arts or Doctor of Philosophy degree with a major in history is expected to have prerequisites of approximately 30 semester credit hours (including 18 upper-division hours) of undergraduate history courses, with an undergraduate grade-point average of at least 3.00.
+In addition to the general Graduate College requirements, the candidate for the MA or PhD degree with a major in history is expected to have completed approximately 30 semester credit hours (including 18 upper-division hours) of undergraduate history courses, with an undergraduate grade-point average of at least 3.00 on a 4.00 scale.

 The Master of Arts Degree.
-Admission to the master's program requires submission of scores for the verbal, quantitative, and analytical sections of the Graduate Record Examination.
-Candidates for the Master of Arts degree choose one of two alternative plans.
-Requirements common to both plans include completion of a course (HIST 5023) in historical methods of research and writing, several graduate seminars, and a two-hour oral examination at the end of the program.
+Admission to the MA program requires submission of scores for the verbal, quantitative, and analytical writing sections of the Graduate Record Examination.
+Candidates for the MA degree choose one of two alternative plans.
+Requirements common to both plans include completion of a course (HIST 5023) in historical methods of research and writing, research and reading seminars, and a two-hour oral examination at the end of the program.
 Students must maintain at least a 3.00 ("B") grade-point average.
 An advisory committee will be appointed for each student during the second semester of enrollment.
 The two plans are designed for different careers, and the distinctive requirements of each are summarized below:

 Plan I. (This plan is recommended for those planning to continue graduate studies at the doctoral level.)
 Students must complete a minimum of 30 hours of graduate courses in two fields.
-These hours must include at least 12 hours of seminar offered by the department (including at least one research seminar), Historical Methods (HIST 5023), and six hours of thesis (HIST 5000).
-Students will take at least 12 hours in the major field and at least nine in a minor field.
+These hours must include at least 12 hours of seminar (including at least one research seminar), Historical Methods (HIST 5023), and six hours of thesis (HIST 5000).
+Students must take at least 12 hours in the major field and at least 9 in a minor field.
 With the consent of their advisory committee, students may take course(s) at the graduate level in a related discipline.

-Fields of study include:
+Fields of study include: United States Europe Ancient World Middle East Asia

-United States

-Europe World